realpos/hanja/README.md

 5. Admins can review results under **Hanja Results** in the dashboard.
 6. Use **Manage Hanja** under the same menu to import a CSV or text file of characters and view saved entries.

 The plugin automatically loads Tailwind CSS and Google fonts so the interface looks the same as the standalone app.
+The test output is wrapped in a custom class so Tailwind's `container` utility no longer limits the width to 700 px.

 The plugin creates a database table `wp_hanja_chars` to store Hanja characters.
 You can import data from a CSV exported from Excel or a newline-delimited text file.